-The following remuneration policy of Vienna Insurance Group AG Wiener Versicherung Gruppe has been prepared by the Supervisory Board Committee for Management Board matters and approved by the Supervisory Board.
+The following remuneration policy of Vienna Insurance Group AG Wiener Versicherung Gruppe has been prepared by the Supervisory Board Committee for Managing Board Matters and approved by the Supervisory Board.

-The remuneration policy will become effective upon passing of a resolution in the 29th Annual General Meeting of Vienna Insurance Group AG Wiener Versicherung Gruppe.
+The remuneration policy will become effective upon the passing of a resolution in the 33rd Annual General Meeting of Vienna Insurance Group AG Wiener Versicherung Gruppe.